broadpeak-io/.github/profile/README.md

 🧙 Remember, you can always reach out to us if necessary - by chat on [our website ](https://broadpeak.io) or by email at contact@broadpeak.io.

-👉 Finally, do not hesitate to visit the Github page of our company - Broadpeak: https://github.com/Broadpeak-tv
+👉 Finally, do not hesitate to visit the Github page of our parent company - Broadpeak: https://github.com/Broadpeak-tv